jimvickery/balloon_popper_game/README.md

 3. Run the program inside  Android Studio.
 ```
 ```
-4. To see the game in action go to google play store and download the game for free on an Android device at:
+4. To see the game in action go to google play store and download the game for free on an Android device:
 ```
  https://play.google.com/store/apps/details?id=com.investprofits.jimvickery.balloonpopper